Harichandanaepuri/rootApp/README.md

     4. We  add a trip to trips taken by driver only when trip is valid and while adding trip, increment miles driver has driven by trip miles amount and time travelled to trip time amount. (calculated on fly).
 To facilite this addTrip or addTrips to driver there are 2 methods in Driver entity namely addTrip(), addTrips().

-How should we construct the drivers and trips entities from the input?
+Construction of entities from the input and code flow?

     0. We store two maps
         a) fetch drivers by driverName and fetch List<Trips> by driver name.
 Reason we are maintaining two maps is that we dont want to missout info on drivers/trips, example in file input if we have trips and then driver.